 In the early days of Wikipedia, I did a search for everything that I’d been involved with, including Bionicle.
 Nothing.
 So I put the proper credits in there too, but again they were removed very quickly.
 Even the fans joined in with what the Wiki page later called the ‘edit wars’, but to no avail.
-However, at the time of writing, my edit on the Wikipedia Bionicle page is holding.
+However, at the time of writing, the proper credits on the Wikipedia Bionicle page seem to be holding.
 For now.
 The various forums do credit us though, bless them, particularly BZ Power and BIONICLEsector01.

 The ‘proper credits’ go like this.
 In late 1999, Lego hired in various staff from the broadcasting world to come up with story-based ideas, to counter the all-conquering Pokemon phenomenon.
 At the time, Pokemon was largely credited with Lego suffering their first annual loss in ’98.
 Many ideas were brainstormed, to a brief from Erik Kramer, then Technical Director, including one that was at the time called ‘Bone Heads of Voodoo Island’.
-Secrecy was so tight around Bionicle that this original title was only known to the insiders for many years.
+Secrecy was so tight around Bionicle that this original title was known only to the insiders for many years.
 The key Lego creators of ‘Bone Heads’ were Bob Thompson, who had become Head of Story, and Martin Riber Andersen, then a ‘mere’ toy designer.
 He very quickly became Creative Director, thanks to Bionicle.
-The third of the four ‘official’ co-creators was Christian Faber, Creative Director of Danish advertising agency Advance, who created the graphic look of the thing.
+The third of the four ‘official’ co-creators was Christian Faber, Creative Director of Danish advertising agency Advance, who created the amazing graphic look of the whole project.

 It was going OK, but it really clicked when I got onto the Polynesian thing.
 Erik Kramer’s eyes lit up – they’d been looking for a way to crack the Far East market for ages, and this, he thought, might do it.
 Job done.
 I was then commissioned to turn my initial concept into a full blown development ‘bible’, and off we went.
 By my second visit to Billund, they had come up with the name ‘Bionicle’, as in ‘Bio Chronicle’.
 I wanted to call it ‘Evoids’, as in ‘Evolving Droids’.
-Hey ho.
+They liked the name, but they went with Bionicle.
+Hey ho – it’s a good name.
 They also wanted two more heroes, largely because they had six different-coloured production lines, and thus Kopacka and Pohatu were born.
 And so, I became an official co-creator of Bionicle.
 It’s a technical-cum-legal term.
 The majority of that puppy came out of this weird old head of mine.